GoogleCloudPlatform/cluster-toolkit/README.md

 ## Billing Reports

-You can view your billing reports for your HPC cluster on the [Cloud Billing Reports](https://cloud.google.com/billing/docs/how-to/reports) page. ​​To view the Cloud Billing reports for your Cloud Billing account, including viewing the cost information for all of the Cloud projects that are
+You can view your billing reports for your cluster on the [Cloud Billing Reports](https://cloud.google.com/billing/docs/how-to/reports) page. ​​To view the Cloud Billing reports for your Cloud Billing account, including viewing the cost information for all of the Cloud projects that are